-Bond scheme for renting to housing benefit tenants
+Bond scheme - information for landlords renting to housing benefit tenants

 If you are a landlord who is interested in letting to tenants who are able to claim an element of housing benefit Bury Council may be able to provide you with a written non-cash damage bond on your behalf.
 This will cover damage to the property and its contents, fixtures and fittings for which you are responsible during your tenancy.
 The bond is the equivalent of one calendar months rent and is valid for up to 12 months or the duration of the assured shorthold tenancy.